Dr-Akshaya-Tharankini/Risk-Prediction-App-prototype-using-Streamlit-/README.md

 # Preventra – Advanced Health Risk Assessment (Streamlit App)

-Preventra is an interactive health risk scoring application built using **Streamlit**.
+Preventra is an interactive health risk scoring application.
 It collects an individual's lifestyle, medical, and demographic profiles → then calculates a **Health Risk Score** (Biomedical Risk Estimate).

 The application is designed for preventive health coaching workflows & early risk stratification for wellness programs.